 Metaphysical considerations aside, the net effect of discovering that the Holy Spirit was originally also the Voice of God is perfectly obvious: It immediately lessens the sense of distance between us and God.
 The exclusive usage of “Voice for God” in the FIP edition naturally produces a certain buffer between us and God.
 We never get to hear from God Himself, only from His Emissary.
 God sits outside the dream, immovable, while Someone Else does all the talking.
 And there is a sense in which that is still true—a sense in which, when we call to God, the Holy Spirit answers for Him.
 Yet there is an equally important sense in which “God Himself will answer you” (T-10.IV.8:7), in which “God my Father speaks to me” (W-237.1:3).
 As Course students, we are all familiar with that first sense—“Voice for.”
 But in light of the original dictation, we can also embrace the second sense—“Voice of.”
 Rather than seeing ourselves on an island that is so remote from God that He cannot be heard, let us take comfort in the fact that He is speaking to us all the time, that when we hear guidance, we are indeed hearing the Voice of God.

 The Original References to the Holy Spirit as the “Voice of” God

-Here are the twenty-four references to the “Voice of” God in Helen’s original handwritten notes.
+Here are the twenty-four references to the “Voice of” God in Helen’s original handwritten notes, and now in the Complete and Annotated Edition (CE).
 These are shown in the left column.
 The right column then shows how they appear in the FIP Second Edition.
 By reading across from left to right, you can see how “Voice of” was changed to “Voice for” in every single instance.